Britain's Johnson: may have to leave EU customs union but can maintain free trade

 Asked about Johnson's comments on the customs union, a spokeswoman for Prime Minister Theresa May said: "The foreign secretary reflected the government's position which is that a decision hasn't been taken."

-Johnson told the Czech paper that the free movement of people - which along with the movement of goods, capital and services, is one of the EU's "four freedoms" - was not a "founding principle" of the bloc, implying that it was not as fundamental as the single market.
+Johnson also told the Czech paper it was a "myth" to count free movement of people among the EU's four freedoms, saying it was a concept that evolved through a series of European court decisions.

-"Everybody now has in their heads that every human being has some basic, God-given right to go and move wherever he wants.
-But it is not so.
-It never was a founding principle of the European Union.
-It is an utter myth."

-German Chancellor Angela Merkel said on Tuesday that the EU could not separate the four freedoms to allow Britain to restrict immigration from the bloc while retaining tariff-free access to the market of close to 500 million people.
+German Chancellor Angela Merkel said on Tuesday that the EU could not divide its four freedoms - of movement of goods, capital, people and services - to allow Britain to restrict immigration from the bloc while retaining tariff-free access to the market of close to 500 million people.

 But she opened a door to discussions on the principle of the free movement of people, in a potentially significant development for Britain, where controlling immigration was a major issue for many of the 52 percent of Britons who backed leaving the EU.